Appealing a DUI Conviction in Pennsylvania

-The DUI Attorneys at Saadzoi Law can help file an appeal in both cases – a DUI license suspension through PennDOT and a DUI criminal case in the PA court system.
+The DUI Attorneys at The Law Offices of Wana Saadzoi, Esquire LLC can help file an appeal in both cases – a DUI license suspension through PennDOT and a DUI criminal case in the PA court system.

 A benefit of filing a license suspension appeal with PennDOT, even if the appeal is denied, is to delay the suspension for up to one year.
 For certain individuals, a delay in license suspension could help them keep their job or adjust living arrangements until they can better manage their life without being able to drive.